 2) Next, we perform ancestral state estimation of the discrete character by way of stochastic character mapping (Fig. 1B) (Huelsenbeck et al. 2003; Bollback 2006).
 We may choose to fix a single state at the root of the tree in cases where this is appropriate.
 For instance, when the fossil record or prior biological knowledge suggests that transitions are expected to occur in one direction (Blackmon et al. 2015).
 In the latter case, users may also restrict the simulated evolution of the discrete character by allowing only transitions from the ancestral to the derived state.
 Stochastic mapping is performed using phytools’ make.simmap function (Fig. 1B) (Revell 2012).
 For simplicity we will refer to the two states as 1 and 2, state 1 will be assumed to be the ancestral state, and state 2 the derived state when discussing unidirectional evolution.

-3) We then process the stochastic maps to classify all nodes in the tree into one of three groups: a) Nodes exhibiting state 1 of the discrete character and no transitions in discrete character in immediate daughter branches (Fig. 1C, red nodes), b) Nodes exhibiting state 2 of the discrete character and no transitions in discrete character in immediate daughter branches (Fig. 1C, blue nodes), c) Producing nodes exhibiting one state of the discrete character but with one of the immediate daughter branches showing a transition into the other state of the discrete character (Fig. 1C, green nodes).
+3) We then process the stochastic maps to classify all nodes in the tree into one of three groups: a) Nodes exhibiting state 1 of the discrete character and no transitions in discrete character in immediate daughter branches (Fig. 1C, blue nodes), b) Nodes exhibiting state 2 of the discrete character and no transitions in discrete character in immediate daughter branches (Fig. 1C, green nodes), c) Producing nodes exhibiting one state of the discrete character but with one of the immediate daughter branches showing a transition into the other state of the discrete character (Fig. 1C, red nodes).
 In the bidirectional case, we then parse producing nodes to select those that subtend branches with transitions from state 1 to state 2 or from state 2 to state 1.
 In the unidirectional case this parsing is not necessary.
 Next, we calculate the mean value of the continuous trait at the producing nodes in each group, identified across stochastic mappings and (if available) a distribution of trees, incorporating both phylogenetic and ancestral state estimation uncertainty.
 This mean of producing nodes is our observed statistic.
 We refer to this value as the “estimated ancestral condition” for each of the states of the discrete character (Fig. 1C).
 In the case where transitions are restricted to a single direction, there will be a single estimated ancestral condition for transitions from the ancestral to the derived state.
 In the more general case, there will be two estimated ancestral conditions for transitions from state 1 to state 2 and for transitions from state 2 to state 1.

 4) We construct a null distribution by sampling the ancestral state estimate for the continuous trait from all nodes in the correct discrete trait.
 The number of nodes sampled is the same as the number of producing nodes sampled for the observed statistic.
-This sampling process is repeated 1000 times.
+This sampling process is repeated a default of 1000 times.
 These simulated mean ancestral condition values define the null distribution.
 Finally, we compare the mean ancestral condition to this null distribution to obtain a p-value (Fig. 1D).

 Figure 1.
 Four steps in the ancestral condition test.
 A) Ancestral state estimation of the continuous character assuming a Brownian motion model of evolution.
 B) Identification of the transition points in the discrete character through stochastic mapping C) Categorization of nodes as either ancestral or derived as well as those that subtend an origin of the derived state of the discrete character.
 D) Depiction of the null distribution and the observed mean of producing nodes estimate from the data.
 In this example the producing nodes have a lower continuous value than expected if there is no relationship between the traits.